 The little blue penguin, also called fairy penguin by Australians, is the smallest penguin species.
 Naturally, little blue baby penguins are the tiniest penguin species in the penguin world.
 Little blue penguins lay eggs that weigh a maximum of 1.90 oz.
 The hatched baby penguin weighs 1.2 oz to 1.6 oz.

 Because of their size, they only go on short trips to forage for food.
-They travel a maximum of 5.5 meters away from the shoreline.
+A little penguin may only travel a maximum of 5.5 meters from the shoreline.
 The female blue penguin lays eggs days apart.
 She lays the first egg during September and November and the second one about three days later.

 The parents care for the baby penguin for six weeks, and by the 8th week, the penguin chick is now a fledgling.
 It has molted and developed waterproof feathers and is fully independent.